 -Justin Hamacher

 Gratitude to the Kristine Mann Library (C.G.
-Jung Institute New York / Analytical Psychology Club of New York) for their financial support as part of the 2024 Kristine Mann Library Research Award.
+Jung Institute New York / Analytical Psychology Club of New York) for their financial support of the book as part of the 2024 Kristine Mann Library Research Award.
+A boost in confidence around the unusual book.